BC NextGen Performance Centre – Athletes

-Rowing BC, partnered with Rowing Canada Aviron, is preparing to open the doors of the new BC NextGen Performance Center for the first time in just a few months!
+Rowing BC, partnered with Rowing Canada Aviron, has opened the doors of the new BC NextGen Performance Centre.

-If you are an athlete 5-8 years from an Olympic or Paralympic podium, this training center is for you.
-The launch of this new BC NextGen Performance Center will tie together many of the athlete supports you are used to plus more!
-All of these details are further explained in the full BC NextGen Performance Center Plan which you are encouraged to read through via the link below, as well as through the main FAQs addressed on this page below.
+If you are an athlete 5-8 years from an Olympic or Paralympic podium, this training centre is for you.
+The BC NextGen Performance Centre ties together many of the athlete supports you are used to plus more!
+All of these details are further explained in the full BC NextGen Performance Centre Plan which you are encouraged to read through via the link below, as well as through the main FAQs addressed on this page below.

 Frequently Asked ATHLETE Questions (FAQs)

 The BC NextGen Performance Centre operates on the understanding that an extended exposure to an enhanced training environment increases an athlete’s likelihood of Olympic and Paralympic success.
 This may include U17, U19, U21, U23 and SR athletes.

 Engagement with the BC NextGen Performance Centre is an athlete-driven process.
 If you have an interest, but are not sure if being a Centralized member or Regional member is the best fit for you, have a conversation with one of the NextGen Performance Coaches and/or the coach from your home club/school program to determine what is best for your individualized training.

 If you imagine yourself one day on a World Championship, Olympic or Paralympic podium, the BC NextGen Performance Centre can be part of your pathway.
 An extended exposure to an enhanced training environment increases an athlete’s likelihood of Olympic and Paralympic success.
 That enhanced training environment is what the BC NextGen Performance Centre provides by using leading sport science, sport medicine and certified coaches to achieve sport specific skill development at each stage of the Athlete Development Pathway.